NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

-The `function prototype` basically tells what a function is `called`, the `list of parameters` the function accepts, and the `return type` of the function.
+The function prototype basically tells what a function is called, the list of parameters the function accepts, and the return type of the function.

 Without the function prototype the compiler wouldn’t know what the terms Area and Circumference are.